radekBednarik/att/README.md

 ### Installing

-To install this package, simply use standard `pip install att` or clone this repo and run `python setup.py install`.
+To install this package, simply use standard `pip install apitalker` or clone this repo and run `python setup.py install`.

 ## Usage <a name = "usage"></a>

-att is used as any other library.
+apitalker is used as any other library.

 ```
-from att.api import API
+from apitalker.api import API

 api = API("yourAPIkeygoeshere")
 data = api.query([resource], [...params])